bamlab/dev-standards/react-native/redux/pass-props-to-container.mo.md

 ## The point of this article ?

-Usually, developpers need to have access to the props of a component inside its presentational part (the .component.js file) and not its container.
+Usually, developers need to have access to the props of a component inside its presentational part (the .component.js file) and not its container.
 Thus, they use the object form of mapStateToProps and mapDispatchToProps, which don't have access to the props of the component but are easier to use and write.

 ## Prerequisites